-Dedication of property for public purposes is sometimes required as part of land development projects.
+Dedication of property for public purposes is sometimes required as condition of development.

-After the City Attorney reviews and approves the document, it will be sent to the City Engineer for acceptance and then recorded in County Deed Records.
+After the City Attorney reviews and approves the documents, they will be sent to the PBOT Director for acceptance, and then recorded in County Deed Records.

-Dedication of the required right-of-way must be complete before building permits or development approvals can be granted.
-Avoid delays. make sure to include the dedication process in your development schedule.
+Any required right-of-way dedication must be recorded before building permits or development approvals can be granted.
+To avoid delays, make sure to include the dedication process in your development schedule.